Middlesex Community College (Bedford)

 - Middlesex Community College is a progressive and dynamic learning community, committed to providing educational programs andservices that support personal growth and economic opportunity for its diverse student population.
 Dedicated to student success, the College provides excellence in teaching, personal attention, and extensive opportunities for exploration and growth.
 Closely linked to the fabric of the community, Middlesex’s partnerships with school, business and service organizations provide leadership in economic and community development and foster a culture of civic engagement and responsive workforce development.
 The College’s state-of-the-art programs in the liberal arts, basic skills, and more thanfifty career and technical fields respond to student and community needs, providing a strong foundation for college transfer, employment, professional development and lifelong learning.

-- The teacher population of 283 teachers has grown by 5% over five years.
+- The teacher population of 283 teachers has stayed relatively flat over five years.

 |Middlesex Community College (Bedford)||(MA) Community College Avg.|